php-amqplib/RabbitMqBundle/README.md

 The RabbitMqBundle incorporates messaging in your application via [RabbitMQ](http://www.rabbitmq.com/) using the [php-amqplib](http://github.com/php-amqplib/php-amqplib) library.

 The bundle implements several messaging patterns as seen on the [Thumper](https://github.com/php-amqplib/Thumper) library.
-Therefore publishing messages to RabbitMQ from a Symfony2 controller is as easy as:
+Therefore publishing messages to RabbitMQ from a Symfony controller is as easy as:

 ```php
 $msg = array('user_id' => 1235, 'image_path' => '/path/to/new/pic.png');